AMujahid843/STQD6324_Data_Management_Assignment_1_P166974/README.md

 ## Methodology
 The first step in the methodology is **data preprocessing**, where the dataset is prepared for use with Spark MLlib.
 This includes converting categorical labels into a numeric format using StringIndexer, as well as combining all feature columns into a single feature vector using VectorAssembler.
 This ensures that the data is properly structured and compatible with Spark’s machine learning pipeline.

 Next, the dataset is **split into training and testing sets**, with 80% of the data used for training and 20% reserved for testing.
 A random seed is applied to ensure that the results are reproducible.
 This split allows for unbiased evaluation of the model on unseen data.
+Although a random seed is applied, PySpark operates in a distributed environment, which may still introduce slight variations in data partitioning.
+Additionally, due to the small size of the dataset, the evaluation results can be sensitive to the specific train-test split.
+To address this, cross-validation is used to provide more stable and reliable performance estimates.

 In the **model development stage**, three different classification algorithms are implemented: **Decision Tree**, **Random Forest**, and **Logistic Regression**.
 The Decision Tree model splits data based on feature thresholds, while Random Forest improves performance by combining multiple decision trees to enhance generalisation.
 Logistic Regression is used as a linear model adapted for multiclass classification.
 These models represent different learning approaches, allowing for a meaningful performance comparison.